Second Order Backward Stochastic Differential Equations with Quadratic Growth: 2BSDEs and monotone approximations

 $\rm{(ii)}$ \textit{Next, it has been shown that if we assume that the matrices $\underline a^\mathbb P$ and $\overline a^\mathbb P$ appearing in Definition \ref{defquad} are uniform in $\mathbb P$, then the set $\mathcal P_H$ is only weakly relatively compact.
 Then, we are left with two options.
-First, we can restrict ourselves to a closed subset of $\mathcal P_H$, which will therefore be weakly compact.
+First, we can restrict the problem to a closed subset of $\mathcal P_H$, which will therefore be weakly compact.
 However, as pointed out in \cite{stz2}, it is not possible to restrict arbitrarily the probability measures considered.
 Indeed, since the whole approach of \cite{stz} to prove existence of Lipschitz 2BSDEs relies on stochastic control and the dynamic programming equation, we need the set of processes $\alpha$ in the definition of $\overline{\mathcal P}_S$ (that is to say our set of control processes) to be stable by concatenation and bifurcation (see for instance Remark $3.1$ in \cite{bt2}) in order to recover the results of \cite{stz}.
 And it is not clear at all to us whether it is possible to find a closed subset of $\mathcal P_H$ satisfying this stability properties.}

 \textit{Otherwise, we could work with the weak closure of $\mathcal P_H$.
+This is exactly what is usually done in the so-called $G$-expectation literature initiated by Peng \cite{peng}.
 The problem now is that the probability measures in that closure no longer satisfy necessarily the martingale representation property and the 0-1 Blumenthal law.
 In that case (since the filtration $\mathbb F$ will only be quasi-left continuous), and as already shown by El Karoui and Huang \cite{ekh}, we would need to redefine a solution of a 2BSDE by adding a martingale orthogonal to the canonical process.
 However, defining such solutions is a complicated problem outside of the scope of this paper.}